leeton1412/bronament/README.md

 2. Tournament Organisers looking to create a more simplictic approach.
 3. Tournament Organisers looking for a cheaper approach for smaller events.
 4. Gaming websites looking to create articles on Esports.
-5. A Small event Organiser looking to find a quick solution to a Esports competitive tournament setting.
+5. A Small event Organiser looking to find a quick solution to an Esports competitive tournament setting.
 6. Fans of Esports who wish to create their own brackets and predict player movement.

 ### Thoughts Behind The Design